 The remains of three of these boats, dating from between 2020 and 1680 BC and up to 16 metres long, were found on the north bank of the Humber at Ferriby.
 And the Dover Bronze Age Boat, about 9.5 metres long with space for at least 18 paddlers, dates from about 1550 BC.

 The prehistoric trackways that were used for long-distance land travel are harder to date.
 Many follow high ground, avoiding dangerously forested and boggy lowlands.
 A classic example is the Ridgeway, which may originally have linked the Wash in East Anglia to the Dorset coast (passing Wayland's Smithy, Uffington Castle and Avebury along the way).

 Yet marshes too had their own man-made local routeways, which are now coming to light in the Fens and the Somerset Levels.
 The Somerset ‘Sweet Track’, built of oak planks resting on diagonally set poles, has been tree-ring dated to about 3807 or 3806 BC.

 TRAVELLING TO STONEHENGE

-A combination of water and overland travel must have been used to bring the bluestones from the Preseli Hills of Pembrokeshire to Stonehenge, a distance of at least 156 miles.
+A combination of water and overland travel must have been used to bring the bluestones the 156 miles from the Preseli Hills of Pembrokeshire to Stonehenge.
 If mainly water transport was used, their journey may have been much longer, from the Bristol Channel round the Cornish peninsula and up the river Avon.